millken/falcore/index.md

 ## Building

-Falcore is currently targeted at Go 1.0.
-If you're still using Go r.60.x, you can get the last working version of falcore for r.60 using the tag `last_r60`.
+Falcore is currently targeted at Go 1.1.

 ## Maintainers